data-dot-all/dataall/documentation/userguide/docs/environments.md

 - Teams: list of all teams onboarded to this environment.
 - Datasets: list of all datasets owned and shared with for this environment
 - Networks: VPCs created and owned by the environment
-- Warehouses: Redshift clusters imported or created in this environment
 - Subscriptions: SNS topic subscriptions enabled or disabled in the environment
 - Tags: editable key-value tags
 - Stack: CloudFormation stack details and logs